kourouklides/artificial_neural_networks/setup/README.md

 The code examples require several Python packages to be installed.
 These packages are listed in the [requirements.txt](requirements.txt) file of this folder.
 You do not need to edit the file for the quick installation.

+Currently, there are [known issues in TensorFlow](https://github.com/tensorflow/tensorflow/issues/20444)) with Python 3.7, so follow the instructions below carefully.

 You first have to change the directory to the current one, by __replacing__ \<your directory path> accordingly: